tangollama/cis411_lab1/labreports/LAB_Triggum.md

 | Preconditions |
   1. The service agency's identity is authenticated.
   2. The service agency has a valid event being held.
-  3. The organization database is up-to-date and on-line.|
+  3. The organization datastore is up-to-date and on-line.|

 | Postconditions |
   1. The system notifies the service agency about the confirmation of the event.
-  2. The event is stored in the organization database.
+  2. The event is stored in the organization datastore.
   3. The volunteers are notified of a new event |

 ## Step 2.2 Define the MVC Components